parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gpt-4o-cuda-to-omp/output-3/interactions/README.txt.txt

 Compilation-------------------------------------------------------------------

-	To compile SimpleMOC-kernel with default settings using OpenMP Offload, use the following command:
+	To compile SimpleMOC-kernel with default settings, use the following command:

 	>$ make